Before he was born, Geoffrey’s father, Fulk V of Anjou, made an agreement with Henry I

 The English nobility agreed to recognise Matilda as heir to the English throne and swore allegiance.

-Geoffrey’s wife, Matilda, returned to him.
+Geoffrey and his wife, Matilda, were reconciled and she returned to him.

 1133 (5th March)